Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose under Planar Motion

 When assuming that the body, to which the camera system is rigidly fixed, moves on a planar surface (as visualized in Fig.~\ref{fig:Specialcases}(a)), there are only a Y-axis rotation and 2D translation between the reference frames $k$ and $k+1$.
 Similar to Eqs.~\eqref{eq:R6dof1} and~\eqref{eq:T6dof1}, the rotation $\mathbf{R}=\mathbf{R}_{y}$ and the translation $\mathbf{t}$ from frame $k$ to $k+1$ is written as:

 where ${q_y}=\tan(\frac{\theta}{2})$, $t_x={\rho\sin{(\phi)}}$, $t_z={-\rho\cos{(\phi)}}$, $\rho$ is the distance between two multi-camera reference frames.

-\subsection{Solution by reduction to a single polynomial}
+\subsection{Solution by Reduction to a Single Polynomial}

-By substituting Eq.~\eqref{eq:Ryt1} into Eqs.~\eqref{GECS6dof} and~\eqref{eq:E6dof_Ac6}, we get an equation system of three polynomials for 3 unknowns $q_y$, $t_x$ and $t_z$.
-Since an AC generally provides 3 independent constraints for relative pose, a single affine correspondence is sufficient to recover the planar motion of a multi-camera system.
-Three independent constraints from an affine correspondence are stacked into 3 equations in 3 unknowns:
+By substituting Eq.~\eqref{eq:Ryt1} into Eqs.~\eqref{GECS6dof} and~\eqref{eq:E6dof_Ac6}, we get an equation system of three polynomials for three unknowns $q_y$, $t_x$ and $t_z$.
+Since an AC generally provides three independent constraints for relative pose, a single AC is sufficient to recover the planar motion of a multi-camera system.
+After separating $q_y$ from $t_x$, $t_z$, the three independent constraints from an AC form matrix equation: